Akshatrao00/python-chatbot/README.md

-# python-chatbot
-A simple chatbot built using Python and regex
 # 🤖 Python Chatbot (PyBot)

 A simple yet powerful chatbot built using Python and regex, capable of handling basic text-based conversations.
 Great for beginners and deployable on web!